dislux-hapfyl/redide/README.md

 `python3 red.py` Launch app

 *Ctrl-R* Creates new workarea.
 Watch for the dark bar appear on the right.
-Dual side arrow cursor appears clik and drag.
-Resizable workspace.
+Dual side arrow cursor appears clik and drag to pane window.

 Internal Commands are singel character:  `o w c s d`